blairmichaelg/paycheck_waterfall_app/README.md

 ## ✨ Features

+### Core Experience
 - **🎯 Guilt-free spending focus**: See at a glance how much you can spend without worry
 - **📊 Smart allocation**: Cadence-aware bills with due date priority, paycheck variance cushioning, and bonus income modeling
+- **🔄 One-time bills**: Track non-recurring expenses like car repairs or medical bills (always allocated in full)
+- **💡 Transparent breakdown**: Clear waterfall calculation showing exactly where your money goes
+- **🌊 Visual waterfall**: Beautiful bucket-filling visualization showing bills and goals progress

+### UX & Design
 - **🎨 Modern UI**: Vibrant gradients, smooth animations, dark mode, and fully responsive mobile design
+- **� Mobile-first**: Optimized layouts and touch targets for small screens (PWA-ready)
+- **🔔 Smart notifications**: Toast alerts for auto-adjusted paycheck ranges and important updates
+- **💪 Positive messaging**: Encouraging language when money is tight—no guilt, just facts

+### Tech & Privacy
+- **🌐 PWA Support**: Install on your phone, works offline with service worker caching
-- **💾 Local-first**: All data stays in your browser with localStorage persistence and automatic schema migrations
+- **� Local-first**: All data stays in your browser with localStorage persistence and automatic schema migrations
 - **📤 Import/Export**: Back up and restore your configuration as JSON with timestamp-based filenames
 - **♿ Accessible**: WCAG 2.1 AA compliant with keyboard navigation, ARIA labels, and screen reader support
-- **🧪 Well-tested**: Comprehensive test suite covering allocation logic, UI components, and data persistence
+- **🧪 Well-tested**: 127+ tests covering allocation logic, UI components, and data persistence
 - **🔒 Privacy-first**: No tracking, no ads, no account required—your financial data never leaves your device

 ## 💰 Financial Precision